whtouche/ng2-auth0-starter/README.md

 #### app.ts

-- on the "lock = new Auth0Lock" line, add your 'Client ID' and 'Domain'
+- On the "lock = new Auth0Lock" line, add your 'Client ID' and 'Domain'

 Install the dependencies: